 While LinkedIn is typically known as the social platform specifically for networking professionals, increasingly people are turning to LinkedIn to find more than just their next job opportunity.
-In fact, 91% of executives rate LinkedIn as their first choice for professionally relevant content.
+In fact, 91% of executives rate reading and posting on LinkedIn as their first choice for professionally relevant content.

 Whether you work in the B2B space or want to network with others in your industry or are looking to recruit new employees, LinkedIn is a powerful tool to use.
 Here are the most important practices to make the most out of LinkedIn marketing today:

 Guide to Posting on LinkedIn: Share the Right Types of Content